 I was the only child in my school without a Sheffield accent.
 We were brought up to speak the Queen’s English and chastised for any vowel-sound that might cause us to be mistaken for the plebs.
 At High Storrs Comprehensive I suffered from years of working class envy.
 At Clare College, Cambridge, I realised I was one of the plebs.
 I often found myself in the same room as soon-to-be-famous people, but I neglected to make any of them my friends.
 My director of studies once sent me a poison pen letter.

-My first job was working for Bill Buford at Granta.
+My first serious job was working for Bill Buford at Granta.
 We occupied the attic of an art gallery rent-free, as long as we looked at the paintings on our way to the loo.
-As a local news reporter I covered the miners’ strike and the Handsworth riots and infiltrated Sandinista propaganda into BBC news bulletins.
-Moving to London, I freelanced for Woman’s Own and the New Statesman before landing a job with the newly-founded Chat magazine, in an office round the corner from Harrods.
+As a news reporter in Worksop, Sheffield and Birmingham, I covered the miners’ strike and the Handsworth riots and infiltrated Sandinista propaganda into BBC news bulletins.
+Moving to London, I freelanced for Woman’s Own and the New Statesman before landing a job with the newly-founded Chat magazine in an office round the corner from Harrods.
 My one-woman campaign to overthrow Margaret Thatcher caused the proprietors to refer to us as the “Knightsbridge lesbians”.
 Stints on the Murdoch-owned Today (since folded) and the North-West Times (ditto) followed.
 In 1988 I came to Scotland, where I discovered that the secret of winning awards is writing to please oneself.

 the golden rules of interviewing

 - celebrities are boring – there are many other interesting subjects out there